Space-coww/football-manage-sfml/README.md

-# football-manage-sfml

-## This is a Football (American Soccer) Game made using SFML
+# Football Management - SFML

-### Support
+## Windows Support

-- Windows x86 Architecture
-- Windows x64 by default of x86
-- MacOS (W.I.P.)
+- See the master branch for installation instructions